twota/terms-of-service-and-privacy-policy/README.md

 4.6 Match and Message Limits

-▪Maximum active matches: 2 matches
+▪Maximum active matches: [X] matches

-▪Maximum messages per match: 28 messages
+▪Maximum messages per match: [X] messages

-✅ Note: If a user exceeds 2 active matches, they will be unable to interact with new users or existing matches until they unmatch one or more to return within the permitted limit.
+✅ Note: If a user exceeds [X] active matches, they will be unable to interact with new users or existing matches until they unmatch one or more to return within the permitted limit.

 4.7 Account Deletion

-You may delete your account at any time by going to Profile > Account and selecting "Delete Account".
-If you signed up using an email address (not through the "Signed up with Google"), you will need to confirm your identity by entering your password.
+You may delete your account at any time by going to Profile > Account and selecting “Delete Account”.
+If you signed up using an email address (not through the “Signed up with Google”), you will need to confirm your identity by entering your password.
 You will also be asked to answer a brief question about whether you found a partner through the app.
 Once confirmed, your account and all associated data will be permanently deleted.

 5. Code of Conduct

 You agree to: